relaxdiego/bootstrapper/README.md

 This project is an attempt at making onboarding teammates onto an Ansible project way easier by Dockerizing dependencies and reducing workstation requirements.
+It also provides a way to securely share Ansible Vault password files via 1Password.

 Requirements